mansoorali1/Door-Dash_Delivery_Analysis_and_Prediction/README.md

 # Door-Dash_Delivery_Analysis_and_Prediction
+When a consumer orders from a food delivery platform, providing an accurate estimated delivery time is crucial for ensuring a positive consumer experience.
+This project focuses on DoorDash delivery data, with a two-phase approach.
+Firstly, we analyze the data to extract valuable insights beneficial to the business.
+Secondly, we develop a model to predict the expected delivery duration, aiming to optimize the delivery process and enhance customer satisfaction.
 ## Available Features
 `market_id`: A city/region in which DoorDash operates, e.g., Los Angeles, given in the data as an id